The Otter Trail: South Africa’s Most Famous Trekking Route

 Day 3: Scott Huts to Oakhurst Huts, 7.7 km (roughly 4 hours)

 This day requires several river crossings.
 Keep in mind that the tide chart should be consulted when making the day’s schedule!
 Be prepared to get wet when crossing the Elandbos River and Lotterings River.
-This day is considered especially picturesque with the trail winding through gullies, valleys, and rivers.
+This day is considered especially picturesque with the trail winding through gullies, valleys, and mini rivers.

 The Oakhurst Huts are perched on a rocky area above the water.
 Swim and snorkel in the tidal pools and to discover native marine creatures, or take in the panoramic views from the huts while trying to spot dolphins and other wildlife.
 Spend the night here.